Dry Eye Treatment & Care Services

 What is Dry Eye?

 Dry eye syndrome or just dry eye for short refers to a common eye condition where someone doesn’t produce enough quality tears and the eyes do not have enough lubrication.
-Tears help maintain good eye health and vision, so when tear production is inadequate, it may lead to problems like infections and damage to the surface of the eyes.
+Tears help maintain good eye health and vision, so when tear production is inadequate, it may lead to problems like infections and damage to the eye surface.

 Dry eye typically occurs in both eyes and can be a result of several factors such as hormone changes, aging, diet, medications, smoke exposure, dry climates, and more.
 It may also be a side effect of another health condition.
 Regardless of the cause, dry eye can be uncomfortable.
 At Ideal EyeCare, we can diagnose the condition as well as offer guidance on the best treatment for dry eyes to help you find some relief.